How to Export Office 365 Mailbox to PST Using 4 Different Ways

 • Permanently delete an O365 User or Ex-Employee account

-• The requirement to backup of Office 365 shared mailbox to PST
+• The requirement to backup Office 365 shared mailbox to PST

 • Cloud Ransomware attacks result in the encryption of business account data